AdorableLake/hello-world/README.md

 # hello-world

 Hi Guys
-AdorableLake here, my major is Industrial Design for now.
+AdorableLake here, my major was Industrial Design during my undgradeate time.

 Why I want to learn programming?
-Actually l I think it is a kind of cool thing.
+Actually I think it is a kind of cool thing.
 And I will keep learning.